 This study evaluated the benefits of tailoring repayment schedules to the dairy industry on the following variables: business income, productivity, household’s ability to smooth consumption and to face shocks, and repayment rates.

-CMF is conducting an experiment using a randomized design.
-In order to analyze the trade-off involved introducing flexible repayment schedules, the experiment compares two flexible loan products to the existing product of KAS for dairy clients.
-The first loan product allows delayed payment by clients – by two principal installments at any point of time in the loan tenure of 24 months.
-The second loan product allows clients to prepay six principal installments during the lactation phase of cattle in order to enjoy flexibility in the later part of the loan tenure.
+This study conducted an experiment using a randomized design.
+In order to analyze the trade-off involved introducing flexible repayment schedules, the experiment compared two flexible loan products to the existing product of KAS for dairy clients.
+The first loan product allowed delayed payment by clients – by two principal instalments at any point of time in the loan tenure of 24 months.
+The second loan product allows clients to prepay six principal instalments during the lactation phase of cattle in order to enjoy flexibility in the later part of the loan tenure.

 The findings suggested that the main channel through which flexible repayments affect income is higher returns to investment, i.e., more milk production for dairy farmers.
 But these benefits come at the expense of the lender, as defaults were considerable.
 The implementation of this experiment occurred just before the onset of the microcredit crisis in India, and thus there was difficulty ascertaining the full extent of the trade-offs, and the long term consequences, as the microlender ceased its operations.